chelsealau/ec500/hw1_p2/README.md

 ### Members: [Jae Yoon Chung](https://github.com/jcdino) and [Chelsea Lau](https://github.com/chelsealau)

 ### Design:
-- **index.html** for structure
+- **batch_Submission.html** html for inputing users and ranks, and print groupings
+- **findGroupings.html** html for details(max sum, max rank, # of users, group size) input
 - **main.css** for design
-- **app.js** for handling the behavior of the interface, involving interaction with the server and update the HTML elements accordingly.
+- **batch_Sub.js** for handling the behavior of the interface, involving interaction with the server and update the HTML elements accordingly.

 ### Section:
 - **login**